Into each life, some rain must fall. But not into ours. Our lives are where the garbage is delivered. — Jenny

 Oh, there have been exceptions.
 The one I’ll mention here is the one I always do: the birth of the world’s most beautiful, intelligent, and loving granddaughter.
 You changed me, little one, and you continue to amaze and enrich us all every day.
 I can’t wait to see what you make of your life.
 God Bless.

 Fortunately, as it turns out, most of my family is easily pleased and entertained.
 It doesn’t take all that much to delight us.
-We find joy in simple things, in each other, in the beauty of the world, the sunrise, the first flower of spring, the fall of the leaves in autumn, the birth of the lambs in the new year, and especially in the people who share our lives, our extended family and friends.
+We find joy in simple things, in each other, in the beauty of the world, the sunrise, the first flower of spring, the fall of the leaves in autumn, the birth of the lambs in the new year, and especially in the people who share our lives, our family, extended family, and friends.

 But, gosh, sometimes it’s hard.